 - 1. Within the first five days of enrollment, a Transfer ARD must be held.
-The campus evaluator, Campus Compliance Coordinator (CCC)/ARD Facilitator, and Special Education Department Head may conduct the Transfer ARD. - 2.
-The Campus Compliance Coordinator (CCC)/ARD Facilitator, Special Education Department Head will make their best attempt to obtain the student's FIE and most current ARD from the prior district. - 3.
-If the evaluation is not received at the campus after ten calendar days from the date of enrollment, the campus evaluator will initiate the process for the Re-evaluation to be conducted by the campus staff, and the campus evaluator will obtain consent for the FIE.
-If it is known the student will require a Re-evaluation at the time of the Transfer ARD, the campus evaluator should be notified so consent can be obtained at that time. - 4.
-The campus evaluator will upload the necessary signed documents by the parents into SuccessEd and begin the re-evaluation. - 5.
-Upon completion of the evaluation, if the eligibly did not change, the campus evaluator can lock the FIE once it is complete, staff, and complete the annual ARD. - 6.
-However, if the eligibility is different from the eligibility the student transferred with, the evaluator will log the FIE in the Review Team spreadsheet to indicate that it is ready for review. - 7.
+The campus evaluation specialist, Campus Compliance Coordinator (CCC), ARD Facilitator, and Special Education Department Head may conduct the Transfer ARD. - 2.
+The Campus Compliance Coordinator (CCC), ARD Facilitator, Special Education Department Head will make their best attempt to obtain the student's FIE and most current ARD from the prior district. - 3.
+If the evaluation is not received at the campus after ten calendar days from the date of enrollment, the campus evaluation specialist will initiate the process for the Re-evaluation to be conducted by the campus staff and the campus evaluation specialist will obtain consent for the FIE.
+If it is known the student will require a Re-evaluation at the time of the Transfer ARD, the campus evaluation specialist should be notified so consent can be obtained at that time. - 4.
+The campus evaluation specialist will upload the necessary signed documents by the parents in to Success Ed and begin the re-evaluation. - 5.
+Upon completion of the evaluation, if the eligibly did not change, the campus evaluation specialist can lock the FIE once it is complete and then staff and complete the annual ARD. - 6.
+However, if the eligibility is different from the eligibility the student transferred with, the evaluator will log the FIE in the Review Team Google spreadsheet to indicate that it is ready for review. - 7.
 The evaluation review team will review the FIE to ensure the FIE includes the required components according to the district established FIE rubric.
-After the review process is complete, the evaluator will lock the evaluation in SuccessEd indicating it is final and complete. - 8.
+After the review process is complete, the evaluator will lock the evaluation in Success Ed indicating it is final and complete. - 8.
 If the review team is not in agreement with the findings, the review team will contact the evaluator to provide feedback and suggested corrections to ensure the FIE meets the district established rubric. - 9.
 When the edits are completed, the evaluator will email the Evaluation Leadership Team so the edits can be reviewed. - 10.
-A member from the Evaluation Leadership Team will review the edits to ensure the FIE includes the required components according to the district established FIE rubric. - 11.
-After the review process is complete, the campus evaluation specialist will lock the FIE and will share the results of the evaluation with the parent and campus and schedule the ARD. - If for some reason the evaluation from the previous district is received after ten days, and the evaluation is current, the campus evaluator can choose to accept that evaluation and not continue the additional evaluation.
-The evaluator should update the contact log to reflect the date the FIE was received and that new testing is no longer needed.
+A member from the Evaluation Leadership Team will review the edits to ensure the FIE includes the required components according to the district established FIE rubric.
+After the review process is complete, the campus evaluation specialist will lock the FIE and will staff with the parent and campus and schedule the ARD.